-After giving preliminaries in the next section, the paper is subdivided according to the methods used.
-Section~3 uses entropy methods to bound the number of partial designs and sparse paving matroids.
-Section~4 describes the encoding of the hyperplanes of a paving matroid which was outlined above to establish the bounds in rank $r\geq 4$.
-This section uses elementary combinatorial counting arguments.
-Section~5 uses probabilistic arguments and continuous optimization to prove the upper bound in rank $r=3$.
-In the final section, we speculate on the remaining gap between the upper and lower bounds in the rank-3 case.
+In the next section, we describe some preliminaries, after which the remainder of the paper is subdivided according to the methods used.
+In Section~\ref{sec:designs}, we use entropy methods to bound the number of partial designs and sparse paving matroids.
+In Section~\ref{sec:p(n,r)}, we describe the encoding of the hyperplanes of a paving matroid (as outlined above) and establish the bounds in rank $r\ge 4$; that section uses elementary combinatorial counting arguments.
+In Section~\ref{sec:p(n,3)}, we use probabilistic arguments and continuous optimisation to prove the upper bound in rank $r=3$.
+In the final section, we speculate on the remaining gap between upper and lower bounds in the rank-3 case.